Network Sync

 Clients connected to your server will go live normally with fullscreen windows, while your server machine stays in the composer view.

-See Scheduling - Controller Mode for more details.
+See Go Live — Controller Mode for more details.

 Setting Up Clients